-- Important: make sure to wipe around your hairline, along your jawline, under your chin, even swipe your ears (great to help with blackheads in your ears)!
-Another benefit to using Micellar water like this is the ease of getting to these areas.
-Much better than the usual “lather and try to rinse” of normal cleanser, that usually end up only cleansing the middle of your face really well…
+- Important: make sure to wipe around your hairline, along your jawline, under your chin, and even swipe your ears (great to help with blackheads in your ears).

-- Once you feel clean enough, you just need to wait a minute or so for it dry.
-Then carry on with the rest of your routine.
+- Wait a minute for your skin to dry.
+Then carry on with the rest of your skin care routine.

 - You can apply your normal moisturizer now.
-Or this is a good time to apply an acne treatment or exfoliation product if you choose.
+Or this is a good time to apply an acne treatment or exfoliation product.

-After the first time using Micellar water like this, you might instantly notice how much less irritated and dry your skin feels.
-That’s a really good thing.
+After using Micellar Water like this, you might notice how much less irritated and dry your skin feels, instantly.

-Keep using it, and after a week or two you might notice less breakouts as it continues to be gentle and really cleanses your skin.
+Keep using it, and after a week or two you might notice less breakouts as it continues to gently cleanse your skin.

-Micellar water is great at cleansing, but it doesn’t have much “activity”.
-So if you deal with breakouts or acne, and especially blackheads, you likely still want to use a more active treatment at least a few times a week.
+Micellar Water is great at cleansing, but it doesn’t have much “activity”.
+So if you deal with breakouts or acne, and especially blackheads, a more active treatment two or three times a week is ideal.